KidPiano/LeetCode/Problems/0207_Course-Schedule/Explanation.md

 # Course Schedule

-Observation: it is possible to finish all courses if and only if the course schedule dependency graph does not contain a cycle.
+Observation: it is possible to finish all courses if and only if the course prerequisite graph does not contain a cycle.
-In other words, this problem is equivalent to determining whether or not the course schedule graph is acyclic.
+In other words, this problem is equivalent to determining whether or not the course prerequisite graph is acyclic.

 ## Approach 1: Modify DFS to Detect Back Edges ⭐
 Our algorithm consists of two parts: